sagemath/trac_to_gh/Issue 496.md

 # Issue 496: In several places the generic powering and n*x code is stupid.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/496

 Original creator: was